riceissa/issarice.com/drafts/spaced-repetition.md

 this", i have to make sure it really is like what i entered in anki. so this is a bit concerning. like, can i really apply what i've memorized in real life?

+# confirmation bias

+For storing ideas/quotes, i wonder if i am biased toward storing sentences in anki that i agree with, so then i end up in a nasty process where i am remembering only sentences i agree with. i should say that i _do_ store sentences i find only "interesting" without necessarily agreeing or disagreeing with it. sort of like, i just want to keep this sentence in my mind to play with, so that i may discover its truth or falsefood as i gain more experience. but i don't think i've entered anything i actively disagree with. and i'm not sure i should, but it seems like that could combat some sort of confirmation bias problem.